SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/index.md

 ## Flashing the Connectivity Firmware

 - To flash the connectivity firmware on an NCP device, refer to the following guide: [Upgrading Connectivity Firmware for NCP Devices](./loading-firmware-for-ncp-and-soc-boards#upgrading-the-connectivity-firmware-on-ncp-devices).
-- To flash the connectivity firmware on a SiWx917 SoC, refer to the following guide [Upgrading Connectivity Firmware for SoC Devices](./loading-firmware-for-ncp-and-soc-boards#upgrading-the-connectivity-firmware-on-soc-devices).
+- To flash the connectivity firmware on a SiWx917 SoC, refer to the following guide: [Upgrading Connectivity Firmware for SoC Devices](./loading-firmware-for-ncp-and-soc-boards#upgrading-the-connectivity-firmware-on-so-c-devices).

 ## Building and Flashing the Matter Application using Simplicity Studio